zhangmenghao/Tripod/gateway/README.md

-# TRIPOD: Towards a Scalable, Efficient andResilient Cloud Gateway
+# TRIPOD: Towards a Scalable, Efficient and Resilient Cloud Gateway

 About
 --